paolosaracco/DataScienceSpecialization/02_RProgramming/Assignment3_HospitalQuality/README.md

   <tr>
     <td>rankall.R</td>
     <td>The function <code>rankall()</code> takes two arguments: an outcome name (outcome) and a hospital ranking (num).
-      The function reads the [outcome-of-care-measures.csv](outcome-of-care-measures.csv) file and returns a 2-column data frame containing the hospital in each state that has the ranking specied in num.
+      The function reads the <a href="outcome-of-care-measures.csv">outcome-of-care-measures.csv</a> file and returns a 2-column data frame containing the hospital in each state that has the ranking specied in num.
 For example the function call
       <code>rankall("heart attack", "best")</code> would return a data frame containing the names of the hospitals that
       are the best in their respective states for 30-day heart attack death rates.
 The function returns a value